Eye Care

 Zeaxanthin Antioxidant that Protects Eyes from UV Oxidative Stress

-Our ConCordix technology allows for high payloads, particularly oil-soluble nutrients.
-For example, one ConCordix Smart Chew can hold up to 750mg of marine oil.
-One can only imagine a sea of possibilities with ConCordix.
+Our Concordix technology allows for high payloads, particularly oil-soluble nutrients.
+For example, one Concordix Supplement can hold up to 800mg of marine oil.
+One can only imagine a sea of possibilities with Concordix.

 Enhanced absorption

 Our patented dosage system packages lipid nutrients in billions of microscopic oil droplets that are stabilized in an emulsion.
-This technology increases lipid nutrient absorption by 44%.
-Our unique design is specific to ConCordix Smart Chews which allows the option of combining both lipid with water-soluble nutrients in one convenient dose.
+This technology increases lipid nutrient absorption by 44.9%.
+Our unique design is specific to Concordix Supplements which allows the option of combining both lipid with water-soluble nutrients in one convenient dose.

 Nutrient Absorption